samuelebistoletti/tcp-mqtt-forwarder/README.md

 # TCP-MQTT Forwarder

+Simple utility that forwards TCP incoming payloads to a MQTT server over the specified topic.

 ## Quick start in development mode

 You can launch the server in dev mode with Foreman utility here https://github.com/ddollar/foreman.
 After Foreman install simply issue `foreman start` command in the local folder to start the server.